The delivery ratio — where is your structure actually pointing?

 A manager is hired to handle a growing team.
 That manager eventually gets their own manager.
 A programme becomes complex enough to warrant a programme office.
 A project office spawns a portfolio office.
 Compliance requirements generate reporting requirements, which generate analyst roles to produce the reports, which generate management time to review them.

 Each decision makes local sense.
-The cumulative result is an organisation where the people creating value are outnumbered by the people organising them.
+The cumulative result is an organisation where the people directly generating financial value are outnumbered by the people organising and supporting them — and often by a wide margin.

 What often gets built instead is what we call Watermelon Reporting — green on the outside, red on the inside.
 The governance systems designed to surface problems instead produce the appearance of control, while the actual delivery deteriorates beneath the surface.